chrismytton/dotfiles/README.md

     brew install git

-For linux you will need to get curl, git and zsh from your distro's package manager.
+On Linux you will need to install curl, git and zsh from your distro's package manager.

 ### Automated install